NotAShelf/notashelf.dev/posts/nix-vs-docker.md

 ```

 This trick is needed to keep images small.
 If you forget to clean up, that layer
 includes every downloaded `.deb` file and package index.
+There are also
+situations where `/var/lib/apt/lists/` _needs_ to remain in place.

 With Nix, you never need these hacks.
 The build output contains only what was
 declared.
-Here's a `default.nix` to build a Python app:
+For example, here's a `default.nix` to build a Python application:

 ```nix
 { pkgs ? import <nixpkgs> {} }: